Manish-Sharma-1810/Manish-Sharma-1810/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello there!
 I'm passionate about cloud technologies, particularly specializing in Amazon Web Services (AWS).
-My expertise lies in leveraging AWS services to architect scalable and resilient cloud solutions.
+My expertise lies in leveraging AWS services to architect scalable, resilient, and secure cloud solutions.
 I hold the AWS Solution Architect certification, reflecting my commitment to mastering AWS best practices and architectures.

 ## What I Do
-- **AWS Developer**: I have a strong background in AWS services, including but not limited to EC2, S3, Lambda, API Gateway, DynamoDB, and more.
+- **AWS Developer**: I have a strong background in AWS services, including but not limited to EC2, S3, Lambda, API Gateway, DynamoDB, RDS, Kinesis, SQS, SNS, SES, CloudWatch, and more.
-- **AWS Architect**: I design robust and scalable AWS architectures tailored to meet the unique requirements of various applications and workloads.
+- **AWS Architect**: I design robust, scalable, and secure AWS architectures tailored to meet the unique requirements of various applications and workloads with hight availibility.
 - **Python Enthusiast**: Python is my go-to language for developing serverless applications, automation scripts, and backend services within the AWS ecosystem.
 - **Serverless Advocate**: I advocate for serverless architectures as they offer scalability, cost-efficiency, and reduced operational overhead.
 - **Cloud Security Advocate**: I prioritize cloud security and stay updated with the latest security best practices and compliance standards in AWS.